Indian-Youth-Climate-Network/Agents-of-Change-Study-Resources/README.md

-## This repository is part of IYCN's Knowlegde Center.
+## This repository is part of IYCN's Knowlegde Centre.

 ### It contains educational/training content contributed by various domain experts who participated in Agents of Change workshops.